NWWayward/NWWayward.github.io/_projects/Weapon.md

 A distant derivative of the ubiquitous chakra flow technique, this concentrates chakra around the user's wrists and forearms.
 When an arrow is drawn back in a bow that chakra extends to wrap around it, and lingers long enough after being fired to strengthen the impact.
 More ambitious users can even form arrows out of pure chakra, though doing so rapidly puts a strain on their reserves.

  - Chakra: 20
- - Upkeep: 8 or 12
+ - Upkeep: 6 or 10
  - Speed: 12
  - Requires: Chakra Control 20, Chakra Flow
  - Type: Bow
  - Tags: Preparation

 Effects: While this technique is maintained, your arrows deal an extra (CHA/12) dice of damage.
-For the purposes of ninjutsu-based defenses they are treated as being a ninjutsu attack of your elemental affinity (Upkeep 8) or any element you have the ability to use (Upkeep 12), declared when you activate this technique.
+For the purposes of ninjutsu-based defenses they are treated as being a ninjutsu attack of your elemental affinity (Upkeep 6) or any element you have the ability to use (Upkeep 10), declared when you activate this technique.
 If you use your elemental affinity, the Chakra roll does receive the appropriate bonus.

 Additionally, you may create arrows out of pure chakra.
-Attacking with these arrows replaces your bow's normal Stamina cost with an equivalent Chakra cost +5 (a Daikyu, Stamina 20, would become Chakra 25).
-These deal (CHA/8) dice of damage, and use (ninjutsu damage bonus + physical damage bonus)/2 in place of your normal physical damage bonus.
-These arrows use d12 for their damage if used with a Daikyu, or d6 with a Yumi.
+Attacking with these arrows replaces your bow's normal Stamina cost with an equivalent Chakra cost +5 (a Daikyu, Stamina 20, would become Chakra 25), and replaces the STR-based dice of the bow with (CHA - 20), and use NDB in place of PDB for its damage.
+These arrows use d12 for their damage if used with a Daikyu, d6 with a Yumi, and d8 for a Recurve Hunting bow.

 These arrows have a faint glow about them until they hit, a result of the chakra enhancing them.
 This tends to draw attention.
-When attacking from Stealth with Phantom Ballista (either a normal arrow, or one created from chakra) your Stealth TN is reduced by 7 (rather than 5).
+When attacking from Stealth with Phantom Ballista (either a normal arrow, or one created from chakra) your Stealth TN is reduced by 8 (rather than 5).

 #### --( San no Hoshi - Three Star )--
 By fully unfolding the user's fan and channeling their chakra through it as they make a wide sweeping gesture, they can produce a prodigious amount of wind that cuts through the air toward a distant target to send them reeling.